 - Buy from ESET

-Another paid-for Mac antivirus, here is ESET.
+Another paid-for Mac antivirus: say hello to the excellent ESET.
 This £29 tool offers 100 percent threat detection, and scores reasonably highly in speed tests.
 You can save up to 25 percent by going for a two-year licence, and there are various cost-saving options for multiple Mac households up to £59 for a four-Mac licence.
 And there is a 30-day trial.

 To find out more about ESET Antivirus for Mac, click here.